 In this course, students will learn to create attractive and effective multimedia applications using Microsoft PowerPoint.
+Prerequisite: Exit or Exempt from ENGL 0989.

 COMS 2011 - DataBase Applications (non-transfer) (4)

 This course provides a working knowledge of and experience in using a data base management system.
 Topics include creating and maintaining a database table, relational database concepts, and creating, using and customizing queries, forms and reports.
 Microsoft Access is used.